albumentations-team/albumentations/README.md

 ## Comments
 In some systems, in the multiple GPU regime PyTorch may deadlock the DataLoader if OpenCV was compiled with OpenCL optimizations.
-Adding the following two lines may help.
+Adding the following two lines before the library import may help.
 For more details [https://github.com/pytorch/pytorch/issues/1355](https://github.com/pytorch/pytorch/issues/1355)